Pompeo on offense against 'truly hostile' China

 "That's not a future that I want ... and it's not a future that the freedom-loving people of China" want, he said.

-"We hesitated and did far less than we should have when China threatened its neighbors like Vietnam and the Philippines and when they claimed the entire South China Sea," he said.
+"We hesitated and did far less than we should have when China threatened its neighbours like Vietnam and the Philippines and when they claimed the entire South China Sea," he said.

 Pompeo nonetheless said that the United States did not seek confrontation but rather still wanted to encourage a more "liberalised" China.